DebabrataBanik/Recipe-Markdown/README.md

 ### My Process

-1. Setup:
+1. **Setup**:
    - Created a React app using Vite.
    - Installed Hugging Face Inference API for integrating AI capabilities.

-2. Development:
+2. **Development**:
    - Implemented AI model integration to process and render responses.
    - Designed and built a user-friendly interface with functional components.

-3. Challenges & Decisions:
+3. **Challenges & Decisions**:
    - Initially used React 19 beta for its enhanced form-handling capabilities, particularly the action prop in forms, which simplifies operations like preventing default submissions, resetting forms, and accessing input data via formData.
    - However, due to compatibility issues with react-markdown, a key library for rendering AI responses, I decided to prioritize compatibility and functionality.

+### API Limitations

+  - This app uses a free Hugging Face Inference API model.
+  - Please note that responses might be suboptimal, especially during high traffic or when the rate limit exceeds.
+  - In such cases, the API may not respond, and the user might experience delays.

 ### Thoughts